mikeallen-eco/fish23/README.md

 Globicephala macrorhynchus
 Canis lupus familiaris
 Felis catus
+Didelphis virginiana
 ```
-9. Subset the reference database using the CRABS function db_subset and the list you just made.
+9. Make a NJ subset of the reference database using the CRABS function db_subset and the list you just made.
 Note: same results if you swap the space within the binomials with an underscore.
 ```
 crabs db_subset --input CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.tsv \
 --output CRABS_Vertebrates_ncbiMitofishLocal.MiFish.pga60.uni.cln.njs.tsv \